MicroEJ/docs/Tutorials/gettingstarted/setup.rst

 #.
 Download and unzip the platform sources for STM32F7508-DK by clicking on :guilabel:`Download` > :guilabel:`Download ZIP`:
    `Go to the Github repository <https://github.com/MicroEJ/Platform-STMicroelectronics-STM32F7508-DK/tree/1.3.2>`__.
 #.
 Follow the README to import the platform sources, activate your license and build your platform: `STM32F7508-DK Platform Setup <https://github.com/MicroEJ/Platform-STMicroelectronics-STM32F7508-DK/tree/1.3.2#platform-setup>`_
 #.
-Once all the steps of the platform setup are done.
+Once all the steps of the platform setup are done, a new Java project can be created.

 Create a New Project
 --------------------

-#.
-First, Go to :guilabel:`File` > :guilabel:`New` > :guilabel:`Standalone Application Project`:
+Go to :guilabel:`File` > :guilabel:`New` > :guilabel:`Standalone Application Project`:

 .. image:: images/createStandaloneProject.png
    :align: center

-#.
 The project structure should look like this:

 .. image:: images/structure.png
    :align: center